maind-supsi/maind-board/README.md

 The second version of the board is a great improvement with more connections and an external USB-C power connection for the Neopixels and Servo motors.

-All the grove connectors have also a second raw with standard female headers for better wiring flexibility.
+All the grove connectors have also a second row with standard female headers for better wiring flexibility.

 The I2C connectors can be individually set to 5V or 3.3V with the soldering pads.